Approved April 13, 2021

 Article VII – Committees

-The Association shall maintain eight standing committees for addressing various issues affecting the Association and making recommendations to the Board of Directors and the general membership.
+The Association shall maintain seven standing committees for addressing various issues affecting the Association and making recommendations to the Board of Directors and the general membership.
 The standing committees are as follows:

 - CGFO Committee

 - Program Development Committee

 - Communications Committee